christianh814/kubernetes-toolbox/resources/documents/k8s-kops-gce.md

     k8s.example.com
 ```

 > Note you need to use `weave` or the install won't work.
+You **WILL** need to modify the firewalls between nodes/masters.
 The issue is [noted here](https://github.com/kubernetes/kops/issues/2087#issuecomment-285506042)

 Then, as normal, run...